naush/BigBrother/README.md

-### Big Brother Is Watching You
+# Big Brother Is Watching You

-A script to retrieve time entries for users in your organization.
+A script to retrieve time entries for users in your Harvest organization.

-### Environment
+## Environment

 Set Harvest account subdomain, email, and password environment variables in `.env` file.
-See `.env.example` for exapmle.

 ```
 $ cp .env.example .env
 $ source .env
 ```

-### Execute example script
+## Execute sample script

 ```
 $ ruby watch 2017-07-09 2017-07-16